 The inability to escape pilot purgatory has plagued many industrial companies’ digital transformation progress.
 Only 30 percent of pilots in Industry 4.0 programs scale out of PoCs, leaving 70 percent of time and resources spent at the pilot stage to waste.
 IoT is no exception: 74 percent of IoT initiatives are not considered a complete success.
 The top-cited IoT inhibitors are lack of resources/knowledge to scale and the high cost of scaling.

 Pairing DIY approaches that already exhaust resources and costs with these scaling encounters only dampens the likelihood that the IoT use case will reach production.
 Partnering with an IIoT platform and cloud provider with a proven history of scaling IIoT deployments and similar use cases is the most promising path to circumvent scaling challenges.

 When it comes to DIY IoT, research shows there has been more failure than success.
 That should not be interpreted to mean that digital transformation initiatives that leverage IoT technology are not worth investing in, but a robust partner ecosystem is critical to capturing this value.

-Adopting an IIoT platform is a cost-effective and timely way for industrial companies to develop IoT use cases that expand out of incubation zones and into the real-world.
-A proven platform provides the development on-ramps and role-based applications for both OT and IT personnel to generate and recognize value.
+Adopting an IIoT platform is a cost-effective and timely way for industrial companies to develop IoT use cases that expand out of incubation zones and into the real world.
+A proven platform provides the development of on-ramps and role-based applications for both OT and IT personnel to generate and recognize value.
 When compared to DIY’, IoT platforms significantly expedite time-to-value for industrial companies while providing the foundation for scaling IoT across operations.
 In today’s rapidly changing global ecosystem, industrial companies need these digital allies to overcome these pressing challenges and prioritize resources towards their own competencies.